-1. - Removal of the existing dimmer racks and dimmers. project Provision of new dimming racks for both the Main Theatre and the Pit Theatre as follows.
+Brief description of Removal of the existing dimmer racks and dimmers. p project Provision of new dimming racks for both the Main Theatre and the Pit Theatre as follows.
 482 new Sensor third generation units providing each of the outlets within the Main Theatre with three sources of power; dimming, hard wired and independent.
 222 new Sensor third generation units providing each of the outlets within the Pit Theatre with three sources of power; dimming, hard wired and independent.
 Replacement of dimming system(s) control processors.
 Replacement of the production lighting rig in the Pit Theatre, including reconfiguration of the existing ventilation ductwork to allow installation of the new lighting grid.
-Installation of new anti-grope lighting.
-Any provision of production lighting fittings was excluded 2.
-Assessment of project against SMART Objectives Although a list of smart objectives was not required at scheme inception had these been included they would have been as follows:- Project completed to the required specification, on time and within the available budget without disrupting the use of either venue.
+Installation of new low intensity general (wayfinding) lighting.
+Any provision of production lighting fittings was excluded p Assessment of project against SMART Objectives Although a list of smart objectives was not required at scheme inception had these been included they would have been as follows:- Project completed to the required specification, on time and within the available budget without disrupting the use of either venue.
+These were all achieved. p Assessment of project against success criteria Project completed to the required specification, on time and within the available budget without disrupting the use of either venue.
 This was achieved.
-3. Assessment of project against success criteria Project completed to the required specification, on time and within the available budget without disrupting the use of either venue.
-This was achieved.
 Replacement of the Theatre and Pit stage/production dimming systems with more flexible and reliable equipment.
 This was achieved The systems' electrical infrastructure brought into line with current electrical safety regulations.
 This was achieved 4.
-Key Benefits Replacement of existing near obsolete Theatre Main House and Pit Theatre Dimmers and Control and Pit Production Lighting Grid, removing any Health and Safety concerns by ensuring that the electrical infrastructure complies with current legislation.
+K Key Benefits Replacement of existing near obsolete Theatre Main House and Pit Theatre Dimmers and Control and Pit Production Lighting Grid, removing any Health and Safety concerns by ensuring that the electrical infrastructure complies with current legislation.
 Replacement also provides increases in capacity and greater flexibility allowing the use of more technically advanced lighting.
-5. Was the project specification fully delivered (as agreed at Gateway 5 or any subsequent Issue report) Yes
+S Was the project specification fully delivered (as agreed Yes

-6. Programme The project was completed within the agreed programme 7.
-Budget The project was completed within the agreed budget ELEMENT GATEWAY 2 BUDGET (£) GATEWAY 5 BUDGET (£) OUTCOME COST (£) Main Works 418,000 399,495 396,987.60 Fees 32,000 39,550 41,137.50 Sub-total 450,000 439,045 438,125.10 Staff Costs 25,000 25,000 9,908.10 Verification Grand-total 475,000 464,045 448,033.20 Verified The main contractors and the lead consultant's final accounts have been verified The final payment will be released following completion of the defects liability period and assuming that there are no outstanding defects at that time.
+at Gateway 5 or any subsequent Issue report)

+6. Programme The project was completed within the agreed programme

+7. Budget The project was completed within the agreed budget

+ELEMENT GATEWAY 2 BUDGET GATEWAY 5 BUDGET OUTCOME COST

+(£) (£) (£)

+Main Works 418,000 399,495 396,987.60

+Fees 32,000 39,550 41,137.50

+Sub-total 450,000 439,045 438,125.10

+Staff Costs 25,000 25,000 9,908.10

+Grand-total 475,000 464,045 448,033.20

+Final Account Verified

+Verification The main contractor and the lead consultant's final accounts have been verified

+defects liability assuming that ompletion of the there are no